Can a HEPA filter Be Washed And Reused?

 Are Washable HEPA Filters As Effective?

 Washable HEPA filters are effective that can reduce up to 99.97% of airborne particles in the air.
-However, the efficiency will drop after it is washed and reused multiple times.
-If you notice your indoor air is not as clean as it used to, you should check if the filter is damaged and replace it when necessary.
+However, the efficiency will drop after washing and reusing multiple times.
+If you notice your indoor air is not as clean as it used to, check if the filter is damaged/ torn.
+Replace it when necessary.

 How Do I Know If My HEPA Filter Is Dirty?